TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 Unsupervised Algorithm that creates new features by linearly combining features.
 They are explained in order of "explained variance" (how much info this feature explains your whole dataset), e.g PC1 explains most variance, PC2 second most etc.
+By standardising, you ensure each feature contributes equally to the analysis.
+This allows PCA to accurately determine the direction
+(components), that maximise variance in the data.

 ### Feature Selection